Bharath33-Krishnan/Game-in-3-Months/README.md

   - run build.sh

 ### Overview
-2d game engine built arround raylib to make above mentioned game
+2D game engine built arround raylib.
+This engine was made to improve raylib's support for game development and also to integrate other third party libraries with raylib easily.
 <a id = "EngineFeatures"></a>
 ### Features
 - Easy to Use